Equity in Education: A Guide To Supporting Your Disadvantaged Students

 Schools can choose the timing, dosage and length of the tutoring session for each student to help provide equity in education for the students who need it most.

-Schools need to implement effective strategies to level the playing field for all students.
+In addition to at the district level, schools need to implement effective strategies to create a level playing field for all students.
 This creates a fair and inclusive classroom environment for student learning.

 Have a plan ready to address all these different needs to help you better prepare for all student needs.